solacecommunity/angular-solace-message-client/CONTRIBUTING.md

 The scope should be the name of the NPM package or application affected by the change.

 - `solace-message-client`: If the change affects the `@solace-community/angular-solace-message-client` NPM package.
-- `testapp`: If the change affects the test application.
+- `tryme`: If the change affects the test application.
 </details>

 <details>